 |Suitability:||Vets, Vet Nurses, Vet Students, Vet Nurse Students, Non-Vets|

 The campaign participation fee covers the cost of accommodation, soft drinks and meals, project related travel and your airport transfers.
-On application you will be asked for a deposit of £250 to secure your place, this is deducted from the overall campaign participation fee.
-We also kindly ask you to raise a minimum of £350 to support the education component of the project.
+On application you will be asked for a deposit of £300 to secure your place, this is deducted from the overall campaign participation fee and is non-refundable.
+We also kindly ask you to raise a minimum of £350 to support Mission Rabies' projects.

 Select the project block you wish to apply for